MicrosoftDocs/windows-itpro-docs/windows/client-management/advanced-troubleshooting-boot-problems.md

 ### Clean boot

 To troubleshoot problems that affect services, do a clean boot by using System Configuration (msconfig).
 Select **Selective startup** to test the services one at a time to determine which one is causing the problem.
-If you cannot find the cause, try including system services.
+If you can't find the cause, try including system services.
 However, in most cases, the problematic service is third-party.

 Disable any service that you find to be faulty, and try to start the computer again by selecting **Normal startup**.